Novaleaf/xlib/readme.md

 ## Non-Goals
 - Full browser support: Ignoring IE, but Edge-Classic support will be attempted
 - Old Node support:  Development targets Node 14.x
 - Tooling Agnostism:  Development targets VSCode on ubuntu.
 Should work on windows, but not tested.
-(Win10 Tip:  Use WSL)
+(Win10 Tip:  Use [WSL](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) for development!)